SolB77/Managerial-Economics-Senior-Thesis/README.md

 # How Does the Sharing Economy Reshape the Financial Performance of Incumbents?

-Completing an analysis for my senior thesis on the quantitative effect sharing economy firms (Uber, Grubhub, Airbnb etc.) have had on the financial performance of their closely related incumbents in the United States.
+Researched the quantitative effect the introduction of sharing economy firms (Uber, Grubhub, Airbnb etc.) has had on the financial performance of closely related incumbent firms for my managerial economics senior thesis